 What Is Healthcare Analytics?

-When combined with business intelligence suites and data visualization tools, healthcare analytics helps managers operate better by providing real-time information that can support decisions and deliver actionable insights.
+When combined with business intelligence suites and data visualization tools, healthcare analytics help managers operate better by providing real-time information that can support decisions and deliver actionable insights.

 See a healthcare dashboard in action:

-For hospital and healthcare managers, healthcare analytics provide a combination of financial and administrative data alongside information that can aid patient care efforts, better services, and improve existing procedures.
+For hospitals and healthcare managers, healthcare data analytics provide a combination of financial and administrative data alongside information that can aid patient care efforts, better services, and improve existing procedures.

 Healthcare BI suites tend to emphasize broad categories of data for collection and parsing: costs and claims, research and development, clinical data alongside patient behavior and sentiment.